-Stick with an A1c target below 7% for most people with diabetes and few comorbidities...or possibly less than 6.5% in younger, healthier patients who can safely reach this goal.
+Expect to see an A1c target below 7% for most people with diabetes and few comorbidities...or possibly less than 6.5% in younger, healthier patients who can safely reach this goal.

-But relax A1c goals for some patients...since risk of hypoglycemia may outweigh benefits of tighter glucose control.
+But anticipate a relaxed A1c goal for some patients...since risk of hypoglycemia may outweigh benefits of tighter glucose control.

-For example, consider an A1c goal under 7.5% to 8% for those with multiple comorbidities or long-standing diabetes...or an even looser goal for frail older patients with dementia, nursing home residents, etc.
+For example, an A1c under 7.5% to 8% is often the goal for those with multiple comorbidities or long-standing diabetes...or an even looser goal for frail older patients with dementia, nursing home residents, etc.